Mohamadsaeed-R/C-Simple-Projects/README.md

     Control flow (if, switch, loops)
     Functions
     Arrays and strings
-    Pointers and memory basics
+    Pointers and basic memory concepts
     Basic problem solving
     Small console-based programs

-Project Structure

-Example structure of the repository:

-/basics

-/loops

-/functions

-/arrays

-/pointers

-Each folder contains simple C programs focused on a specific concept.
 Purpose

 This repository serves as: